kaperys/bttldnbnd.co/reviews/_posts/2021-05-11-wild-turkey-rare-breed-bourbon-review.md

 ### Palate

 A big, bold, spicy punch in the face (but don't let that put you off)!
-Rare Breed has strong herbal notes with hints of barrel toast and lots of spicy rye.
+Rare Breed has strong herbal notes with hints of barrel char and lots of spicy rye.
 This whiskey will stand up to a drop of water, if that's your thing.
-While a little oily and very mouth filling, after the wave of spice a little sweetness develops - cherry and brown sugar.
+Doing so opens up the sweetness, and reduces the intensity of the spice.
+Whist a little oily and very mouth filling, after the wave of spice a little sweetness develops - cherry and brown sugar.

 ### Finish